lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

   - If executed as `./kuiperd` from `/var/kuiper/bin`, the base is `/var/kuiper/bin`.
 - `privateKeyPath`: The location of the private key path, for example `d3807d9fa5-private.pem.key`.
 It can be an absolute path or a relative path.
 For more detailed information, see `certificationPath`.
 - `rootCaPath`: The location of root ca path.
 It can be an absolute path, or a relative path.
-- `rawCertification`: base64 encoded original text of Cert, use `certificationPath` first if both defined.
+- `certficationRaw`: base64 encoded original text of Cert, use `certificationPath` first if both defined.
-- `rawPrivateKey`: base64 encoded original text of Key, use `privateKeyPath` first if both defined.
+- `privateKeyRaw`: base64 encoded original text of Key, use `privateKeyPath` first if both defined.
-- `rawRootCA`: base64 encoded original text of CA, use `rootCaPath` first if both defined.
+- `rootCARaw`: base64 encoded original text of CA, use `rootCaPath` first if both defined.
 - `insecureSkipVerify`: Controls whether to skip certificate verification.
 If set to `true`, verification is skipped; otherwise, the certificate is verified.

 ### **Connection Reusability**